-The summer season is still in full swing, but it's not too early to be thinking about your child's back to school needs.
-While a new backpack, school supplies, and lunchbox may all be top of mind, it's important to remember check off important health-related boxes, too!
-Here are some tips to ensure your child is ready to take on the new school year.
+Now that summer is unofficially behind us, it’s no surprise that back to school needs are top of mind.
+While a new backpack, school supplies, and lunchbox may all be at the top of your list, it's important to remember check off important health-related boxes, too!

 Schedule a check-up or pre-sports physical if needed

 Your child's pediatrician doesn't just focus on one specific issue.
 Rather, they focus on keeping your child healthy and strong school year after year, all the way through adolescence.
 They play an important role as the central point of contact for all things related to your child's health.

 Stay up to date on vaccinations

 Vaccines help prevent thousands of illnesses in the US every year, and it's important to stay up-to-date to protect your children and those around them from serious diseases.
 Starting in kindergarten and through 12th grade, students in Massachusetts must stay up to date on vaccines for DTaP/Tdap, polio, MMR, Hepatitis B, and Varicella.